csc301-fall-2020/team-project-15-ontario-parks/deliverable-3/README.md

 - Click on the button on the top-left of the accessibility page.
 - This takes you to the setting page where you can set the accessibility mode.

+## Backend

+Please go into the directory title `Backend` if you want to look at our API references.

 ## Development requirements

 ### Front End Development Installing